 Something Has To Give

-There are definitely kitchen must-haves on my list.
-I continue to get rid of items I have in my collection that are literally never used.
-This collection includes an apple peeler-corer, rotating waffle maker, salad spinner, panini press, crockpot.
+There are kitchen must-haves on my list.
+I continue to get rid of items I have in my collection that are never used.
+This collection includes an apple peeler-corer, rotating waffle maker, salad spinner, panini press, and crockpot.
 I even had an ice cream maker.
 Honestly, with limited space, something had to give.

 Organizing A Pantry

 Are you tired of having so many duplicates in your pantry?
 I never realized this until I went to empty it.
-Since I couldn’t really see items in the back, I’d assume I did not have a specific ingredient and buy another one.
+Since I couldn’t see items in the back, I’d assume I did not have a specific ingredient and buy another one.
 Finally, during the pandemic, I, like many, realized I had to get organized.
 After doing research, I hired ShelfGenie for my pantry.
 It truly has been a game-changer.
-The glide-out shelves allow me more space to organize and actually see what I have in my pantry.
+The glide-out shelves allow me more space to organize and see what I have in my pantry.